William Reid Clanny

-William Reid Clanny FRSE (1776 – 10 January 1850) was an Irish physician and inventor of a safety lamp.
+William Reid Clanny FRSE (1776 – 10 January 1850) was an Irish medical doctor and inventor of a safety lamp.

 Life

 Clanny was born in Bangor, County Down, Kingdom of Ireland.
 He trained as a physician at Edinburgh, and served as an assistant surgeon in the Royal Navy.
 He was present at the Battle of Copenhagen in 1801.
 He left the Navy and graduated in 1803 before settling for a while in Durham.
 He moved to Bishopwearmouth, in Sunderland, England and practised there for 45 years.

-While in Durham, on 4th February, 1806, he was initiated into Freemasonry at the Marquis of Granby Lodge.
+While in Durham, on 4 February 1806, he was initiated into Freemasonry at the Marquis of Granby Lodge.
 Then after moving to Sunderland, he joined The Sea Captain's Lodge, later to be renamed Palatine Lodge No 97.
 He was elected a Fellow of the Royal Society of Edinburgh in 1825, his proposers being Sir George Ballingall, Robert Kaye Greville, and Sir William Newbigging.

 Clanny died on 10 January 1850 and was buried at Galleys Gill Cemetery in Sunderland.
 The entry in the Dictionary of National Biography states "his claim to remembrance rests on his efforts to diminish the loss of life from explosions in collieries.